-As well as our online advice and information, we run a free helpline for parents and carers who want to talk through their issues with one of our expert advisers.
+As well as our online information, we run a freephone advice helpline for parents and carers with disabled children.

 Our helpline is for parents and carers in any part of the UK with a disabled child aged from birth to 25.

 Your child can have any kind of disability or additional need, and you do not need to have a diagnosis.

 Who we can’t help